Requiring approval for new listings

 If, for instance, your marketplace allows non-premium users to post two listings and premium users to post five listings, you could create an Integration API script that automatically approves the listing if the user has unused listing quota.

-In addition to the Flex Console, you can also use Flex CLI to enable and disable listing approval on your marketplace.
+In addition to the Sharetribe Console, you can also use Sharetribe CLI to enable and disable listing approval on your marketplace.

 When a user publishes a listing on a marketplace that requires operator